V-Sekai/manuals/decisions/20240710-web-and-pcvr-networking.md

 - Using Godot's high-level multiplayer API to handle message sending and receiving.
 - Ensuring that messages sent from the PCVR client appear in real-time on the web client and vice versa.

+To enhance the functionality and flexibility of the communication system, we propose implementing multiple channels for different types of data.
+This will allow for more organized and efficient data transfer.
+The channels could include:

+1. **Text Channel**:

+   - For sending and receiving text messages.
+   - Used in the real-time chat application.

+2. **Voice Channel**:

+   - For transmitting voice data.
+   - Enables real-time voice communication between PCVR and web clients.

+3. **Data Channel**:
+   - For sending miscellaneous data such as user actions, game state updates, etc.
+   - Ensures that non-textual data is transmitted efficiently.

 ## The Benefits

 Ensures real-time interaction between PCVR and web platforms.